klaxalk/i3-layout-manager/README.md

 ## How does it work?

 1. The workspace tree is exported using ```i3-save-tree --workspace ...```
-2. The tree for all workspaces on the currently focused monitor exported using ```i3-save-tree --output ...```
+2. The tree for all workspaces on the currently focused monitor is exported using ```i3-save-tree --output ...```
 3. The location of the current workspace in the all-tree is found by matching the workspace-tree file on the monitor-tree file.
 4. The parameters of the root split are extracted, and the workspace tree is wrapped in a new split.
 5. The floating windows are extracted from within and appended behind the root split.